Binge Drinking Effects

 - Alcohol Poisoning: A common occurrence among binge drinkers, alcohol poisoning refers to the acute toxic effects of alcohol that is related to significantly

 high blood alcohol concentrations.
 Severe intoxication can cause muscular inco-ordination, stupor, double/blurred vision, convulsions, respiratory depression, coma, hypertension, depressed reflexes and hypoglycemia.
-Intense inebriation can lead to a fatality due to circulatory and respiratory failure caused by the aspiration of the stomach contents.
+Intense inebriation can lead to a fatality due to circulatory and respiratory failure caused by choking on vomit, if the person passes out from excessive drinking.

 - Gastrointestinal problems: Binge drinking can damage the esophagus resulting in acute hemorrhage and gastritis that causes vomiting, nausea and acute pancreatitis, a condition marked by intense abdominal pain and metabolic complications.
 If not treated in time, the disorder can quickly turn serious and lead to death.